carlo3247/HoloRepository2020Viewer/README.md

   <img width="600" alt="HoloPipelinesCLI logo" src="https://user-images.githubusercontent.com/23082383/80860583-6f489c00-8c60-11ea-950c-e27ceb89b410.png">
 </p>

-This repository contains a python command line tool that incorporates a barebone version of [HoloPipelines](https://github.com/nbckr/HoloRepository-Core/tree/dev/HoloPipelines), wich is part of [HoloRepository](https://github.com/nbckr/HoloRepository-Core), to segment and generate 3D models of various anatomical stuctures.
+This repository contains a python tool that incorporates a barebone version of [HoloPipelines](https://github.com/nbckr/HoloRepository-Core/tree/dev/HoloPipelines), wich is part of [HoloRepository](https://github.com/nbckr/HoloRepository-Core), to segment and generate 3D models of various anatomical stuctures.
 These include the lungs, brain, kidneys, abdominals and bones.

 <p align="center">
   <img width="600" alt="lung demo" src="https://user-images.githubusercontent.com/23082383/81220853-e8861d00-8fd9-11ea-98f0-7cea18d9916c.gif">
 </p>

-Another way of using the pipelines is through a simple GUI.
-From this interface one can either process a new medical scan or oben an existing holograg.
+Through the GUI interface, one can either process a new medical scan or open an existing hologram.
 The created objects can be viewed through a proof of concept hologram viewer built on top of [vtkplotter](https://github.com/marcomusy/vtkplotter).
 The `2D View` will attempt to open the scan using the default program selected for the task.
 For this, we recommend [mango](http://ric.uthscsa.edu/mango/).

 On Windows, the GUI also includes the HoloRegistration application.
 This enables a scan to be laid on top of a patient.